What Is Roemheld Syndrome?

-Medically Reviewed and Updated by Dr. Sony Sherpa (MBBS) - July 22, 2024
+Medically Reviewed and Updated by Dr. Sony Sherpa, (MBBS) - July 09, 2025

-Between the decades of 1910 and 1920, Dr. Ludwig Roemheld studied the phenomenon in which patients suffering from digestive problems and no detectable heart issues would experience cardiac symptoms.
-By the 40's, his research received more attention and the medical community would eventually accept the existence of a gastro-cardiac symptom complex, also known as the Roemheld Syndrome (RS).
+Between 1910 and 1920, Dr. Ludwig Roemheld studied the phenomenon in which patients suffering from digestive problems and no detectable heart issues would experience cardiac symptoms.
+By the 40's, his research received more attention, and the medical community would eventually accept the existence of a gastro-cardiac symptom complex, also known as the Roemheld Syndrome (RS).
 Gastrocardiac syndrome, another term for Roemheld Syndrome, underscores the connection between gastrointestinal disturbances and cardiac symptoms.
 The most common model known for Roemheld Syndrome involves some gastrointestinal problem or disease that leads to arrhythmia or other types of abnormal heart rate issues.
-Although the precise interactions involved in Roemheld Syndrome are not well-described, anatomical proximity, the vagus nerve (VN) and electrolyte deficiencies are still considered as equally valid candidates for the key element in Roemheld Syndrome, with VN being a well-supported option.
+Although the precise interactions involved in Roemheld Syndrome are not well-described, anatomical proximity, the vagus nerve (VN), and electrolyte deficiencies are still considered equally valid candidates for the key element in Roemheld Syndrome, with VN being a well-supported option.

-Roemheld Syndrome is not a disease, is just a particular combination of symptoms appearing together being caused by one or more pathologies.
-Although in the first publications discussing this phenomenon several authors (including Roemheld himself) mention how “frequent“ was to see patients with gastrointestinal diseases presenting RS, very little information about this syndrome’s epidemiology is available today.
+Roemheld Syndrome is not a disease; it is just a particular combination of symptoms appearing together being caused by one or more pathologies.
+Although in the first publications discussing this phenomenon several authors (including Roemheld himself) mention how “frequent“ it was to see patients with gastrointestinal diseases presenting RS, very little information about this syndrome’s epidemiology is available today.
 In fact, observing Roemheld Syndrome, personally seems to be so rare that a big portion of all modern publications on this topic tend to be case studies about individual patients.
 Overall, even patients with the exact conditions to be diagnosed with Roemheld Syndrome, usually aren’t, the connection between the guts and heart symptoms is made, but the syndrome is rarely mentioned.

 Causes

-Since the 1920’s, is well-known that the primary cause of Roemheld Syndrome, is the accumulation of gas in the gastrointestinal (GI) tract.
+Since the 1920’s, it is well-known that the primary cause of Roemheld Syndrome, is the accumulation of gas in the gastrointestinal (GI) tract.
 Initially, physicians assumed that those who experienced RS were producing more gas than usual though fermentation (part of the normal processes of digestion), however, as time went on, it became clear that for a great majority of cases, the problem wasn’t the gas produced, but the gas ingested.

 A phenomenon called aerophagia (the excessive swallowing of air) seemed to be more pronounced in individuals with Roemheld Syndrome.
 It’s considered that any condition that promotes aerophagia will also increase the risk for Roemheld Syndrome.

 The gas is “the problem” that leads to RS, however, for someone to develop this condition, the vagus nerve is key.
-If this nerve can be easily overstimulated by the stress in the GI tract then is much more likely for the heart’s rate of pulsations per minute to become affected (normally decreasing to then increase rapidly).
+If this nerve can be easily overstimulated by the stress in the GI tract, then it is much more likely for the heart’s rate of pulsations per minute to become affected (normally decreasing to then increase rapidly).
 Considering this, a pre-existing or easily producible vagotonic condition could also be considered as a cause (or at least a main contributing factor) for Roemheld Syndrome.

 What Causes Roemheld Syndrome Symptoms?